entropia/Teebeutel-Expansion/CONTRIBUTING.md

 ## Things to keep in mind when contributing

 - This Projects **Hardware** is licensed under the **[CERN-OHL-S-2.0](https://https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2)** license.
   - This means your contributions and work based on this project have to be licensed under the **CERN-OHL-S-2.0** license as well.
 - This Projects **Software** is licensed under the **[GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)** license.
   - This means your contributions and work based on this project have to be licensed under the **GPL-3.0** license as well.
+- This Projects **Documentation** is licensed under **[CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)** license.
+  - This means your contributions and work based on this project have to be licensed under the **CC BY-SA 4.0** license as well.

 - Keep an eye out for the licenses of code you might want to (re)-use.
-  - Some licenses may not allow usage in this project due to licensing issues.
+  - Some licenses may not allow usage in this project due to licensing / copyright issues.
 - You have to reference the original project your work is based on.
 - You have to add a notice about the changes you did:
   - You should add a notice that *you* did these changes.